umarmf343/RANKBEAM/docs/user-guide.md

 This tab combines three complementary actions:

-- **Fetch Keyword Suggestions** – Returns search suggestions with estimated volume, competition, and title density.
+- **Fetch Keyword Suggestions** – Returns search suggestions with estimated volume, competition (number of top titles that include the keyword), and title density (count of exact-match titles).
 - **Category Insights** – Highlights categories that align with your seed term.
 - **Bestseller Snapshot** – Analyzes the top-ranking ASINs, including BSR, pricing, and indie-only filtering.